-Whatever shapes they have, mascots must be able to convey the theme of the Olympic Games, showcase the distinctive features, history, and culture unique of the host city.
+Whatever shapes they have, mascots must be able to convey the theme of the Olympic Games, showcase the distinctive features of the host city.

-The 2008 Beijing Summer Games Mascots, called the Fuwa, means "Good luck dolls."
+The 2008 Beijing Summer Games Mascots were Fuwa, means "Good luck dolls."
 The Fuwa were designed by Han Meilin and released on November 11, 2005 at an event that marked the 1000th day before the opening ceremony of the 2008 Olympics.
 The National Society of Chinese Classic Literature Studies made the presentation.

 The Athens Olympic Mascots, Athena and Phevos, with their wide feet, long necks and tiny heads, one in orange and the other in deep blue, are based on dolls, thousands of years old, found at archaeological sites in Greece.
 Greek mythology had it that Phevos and Athena are brother and sister, named after two Greek gods: Phevos, the god of light and music, and Athena, goddess of wisdom and patron of the city of Athens.